-Also—we have to share—you can earn a $250 grant to use toward your volunteer project simply by signing up for WE Volunteer Now.
+And great news!
+You can earn a $250 grant to use toward your volunteer project simply by signing up for WE Volunteer Now.
 This free program has tools and resources to help get your volunteer project off the ground and will get your students excited about giving back!

-Now, here are 12 volunteer opportunities for your students to consider:
+Here, 14 awesome volunteer opportunities for your students to consider:

 Nothing warms the heart like a handwritten note from creative kids who love to show and spread joy!
 Talk to your students and identify an organization or group of people, such as a local children’s hospital or people serving in the military overseas that your students might like to write to.
 Discuss what makes a good pen pal and what your students might say and ask in their letters.
 Help your students understand why the group you’ve chosen would benefit from their words.
 Make letter writing fun and organize your efforts by setting up correspondence stations with awesome crafting and writing supplies.

-2. Host a skate-a-thon to fund a favorite cause.
+2. Host a Skate-a-Thon to fund a favorite cause.

 Your school may have mastered the walk-a-thon, so why not mix it up with a (roller or ice) skate-a-thon?
 Talk to your students about what needs they see in the community and how a skate-a-thon can make a difference.
 Students can sign up to take pledges for time spent skating.
 They could also accept a flat donation for skating a set number of laps or just learning how to skate!
-Make sure that students who sought pledges prior to the event collect the money afterward.
+Make sure that students who seek pledges prior to the event collect the money afterward.
 Remember, it’s not a race.
 Stay safe (helmets encouraged)!
-Your school community will have a blast in the process and be compensated with the greatest reward: helping a good cause they selected.
+Your school community will have a blast!
+And in the process they’ll be compensated with the greatest reward: helping a good cause they selected.

-What your students will learn: empathy.
-Visiting seniors will teach students the value of the gift of their time, and deepen their ability to respond to the needs of others.
+Social-Emotional focus: Empathy Visiting seniors will teach students the value of the gift of their time, and deepen their ability to respond to the needs of others.

 Gather your eager and excited elementary class and plan an afternoon at your local animal shelter!
 Once you’ve found a shelter that allows students to visit, ask if there are any supplies your class could help re-stock—often shelters are short on blankets, sheets and towels for bedding.
 Students can help with cleaning, brushing, organizing and, of course, giving some much-needed cuddles and play time to these animals.
 We’re not sure who will be more excited about this one—the kids, the animal shelter for the help, or the kitties and puppies.

-What your students will learn: self-esteem.Students will feel empowered when they can quantify their volunteerism through manual actions that help the well-being of animals.
+Social-Emotional focus: Self-Esteem Students will feel empowered when they can quantify their volunteerism through manual actions that help the well-being of animals.